 ConfTool Glossary

-With the glossary below you receive an overview of the terms and definitions that can be found in ConfTool and ConfTool Pro respectively.
-The explanations occur with the focus on academic conferences.
+With the glossary below, you receive an overview of the terms and definitions that can be found in VSIS ConfTool Standard and ConfTool Pro.

+The terms and definitions are explained with a focus on academic conferences.
+Please note that organizers can also adjust their ConfTool installation to their specific terminology in the system settings.
 If you are unable to locate the term or definition that you are looking for, please send us an e-mail.
-We shall then make every attempt to broaden our glossary.
+We shall then make every attempt to extend our glossary.

 Abstract: An abstract can either be a short independent contribution for a conference or the summary of a full paper.
 A summary of reduced length of a contribution.